Lowest Taxes in Europe

 32 Flag of MontenegroMontenegro 706

-Capital Gains Tax in Europe is a tax levied on income derived from the sale of assets such as shares, bonds or real estate.
-Rates and conditions vary from country to country, reflecting the different national policies and economic strategies of EU countries.
-In some European countries, capital gains tax is a significant source of revenue, while in others it may be reduced or not applied at all in certain cases.
+In Europe, CGT means the tax charged on any profit made from disposing of assets such as shares, bonds, or real estate.
+The rates and conditions vary from country to country, reflecting different national policies and economic strategies for EU countries.
+In certain European states, it emerges as one of the vital sources of revenue, whereas in others, it may be reduced or not applied at all in specific cases.

 Lowest VAT in Europe 2023-2024

-Some entrepreneurs do their tax planning based on VAT rates, so we have summarised the information in a table.
-It is important to distinguish between VAT in EU member states and VAT in other European countries.
+Some entrepreneurs do their tax planning based on VAT rates, so we summarized the relevant information in a table: It is necessary to underline that the VAT in EU member states and ———– in other European countries differs.

-The difference is that VAT legislation in EU countries should be harmonised with the EU VAT Directive 2006/112/EC of 28.11.2006.
+The critical difference is that the legislation of VAT in EU countries is harmonized in accordance with the EU VAT Directive 2006/112/EC of 28 November 2006.
 This directive is based on the following principles:

-• value added tax is imposed on transactions involving a VAT payer in the territory of an EU member state, as well as on imports of goods into the EU territory.
-Import of goods from an EU member state to another EU member state is subject to VAT in the country where the goods will be used;
+• Value-added tax is charged for transactions involving a VAT payer in the territory of a member state and on imports of goods into the territory of the EU.
+It is important to note, however, that the import of goods from one member state of the EU to another member state of the EU is subjected to VAT in the country where the goods will be used.

-• the moment when the obligation to charge VAT arises is the moment when the purchaser actually receives the goods or services.
-The moment an invoice is drawn up from a supplier is not considered to be such a moment;
+• The obligation to charge VAT arises when the purchaser receives the goods or services.
+A supplier’s issuing of an invoice does not constitute this moment.

-• the VAT rate in EU countries should be at least 15% and has no maximum limit.
-Currently, the minimum VAT rate in the EU is in Luxembourg (17%) and the maximum VAT rate is in Hungary (27%).
-At the same time, countries may have 2 special reduced VAT rates for a limited list of goods and services listed in the Directive, and the minimum of them must not be less than 5%, exceptions on this point apply only to Spain, Italy and Luxembourg;
+• The standard VAT rate in EU countries is at least 15%, with no maximum limit.
+The current minimum VAT rate in the EU is 17% in Luxembourg, and the maximum is 27% in Hungary.
+Countries can apply two special reduced VAT rates to the limited list of goods and services according to the Directive.
+Their minimum should not be less than 5%, while this exception is given only to Spain, Italy, and Luxembourg.

-• The Directive provides for cases in which certain types of goods and services are fully exempt from VAT.
-By default, any export from an EU country, regardless of the destination, is subject to a refund of previously paid VAT in connection with the production of goods sent for export;
+• The Directive provides for cases where certain goods and services are completely exempt from VAT.
+In general, any export from an EU country, irrespective of the destination, is refundable in respect of previously paid VAT connected with the production of goods sent for export.

-• distance sales from the EU via the internet or a catalogue are subject to VAT in the country from which the goods are sent.
-However, if such sales to a certain country reach the limit set by that country, it is necessary to register as a VAT payer in that country.
-For example, in Belgium such limit is 35,000 euros.
-If the volume of distance sales to Belgium exceeds this limit, the sending company must obtain a Belgian VAT number.
+• Distance sales from the EU via the Internet or a catalog are subject to VAT in the country where the goods are sent.
+However, if such sales to a given country reach that country’s threshold, one needs to register oneself as a VAT payer.
+For example, in Belgium, such a threshold is 35,000 euros.
+Therefore, provided the volume of distance sales to Belgium exceeds the above limit, then the sending company should acquire a Belgian VAT number.

-The EU allows you to check the VAT number of a European company.
-This can be done via a special service on the official EU website, indicating the country of receipt of the VAT number and the VAT number itself.
+• With the EU, you can check the VAT number of any European company.
+This can be done through a special service on the official website of the EU by selecting the country where you received the VAT number and entering that number.

 Current value added tax (VAT) rates in European countries